The “Burke did it” Theory

 Any theory on JonBenet Ramsey's death must reveal the events leading to her death and it must also clarify the inexplicable behavior of JonBenet's parents.
-Dates are approximate and one name has been changed, I call him Frank.

 Southern California, 1971

 Fleet White, a Satanists, and his clan sexually abuse children using the trappings of satanic rituals.
 Their goal was sexual gratification and the rituals were used to frighten or intimidate the young victims and their families.
 Fleet has a young adult son, Fleet, Jr. It is unknown how much he knows of his father’s activities.

 One night in 1971, a young girl was placed on the alter.
 Her name was Nancy Krebs.
 She was eight years old.
 She was garroted, sexually stimulated and aroused.
 Despite her age, she had an intense orgasm.
 Nancy was not harmed and her parents will be paid when they pick her up.
 Nancy's parents will say nothing because they live in fear of Satan's power.
 This clan will use Nancy for the next ten years.
 As she grows older and more rebellious, she will have to be drugged to gain her cooperation.